-- Image planning and acquisition
+- Image planning and acquisition - Downlink

-- Downlink

-- Data editing

-- Image acquisition followed by image retargeting
+- Data editing - Image acquisition followed by image retargeting

-Since the completion of the technology validation, over 4000 more autonomous data acquisitions have been completed.
-In addition, we have run over 400 closed-loop executions where ASE autonomously analyzes science data onboard and triggers subsequent observations.
-The software has been running full-time onboard the EO-1 satellite for the past several months.
-ASE is now the primary mission planning and control system.
+Since the completion of the technology validation, over 11000 more autonomous data acquisitions have been completed.
+In addition, we have run over 1500 closed-loop executions where ASE autonomously analyzes science data onboard and triggers subsequent observations.
+The software has been running full-time onboard the EO-1 satellite for over 2 years.
+ASE is the primary mission planning and control system.